joshuaeckroth/chautauqua/haskell/haskell-quick-intro.markdown

 - `splitAt`: split a list into two at a certain position

+- `zipWith'`: apply a binary function (2 inputs, 1 output) to each element pair from two lists

 Many more list functions are available in the [Prelude](http://hackage.haskell.org/package/base-4.7.0.1/docs/Prelude.html#g:11), i.e., Haskell's standard library.

 ## Examples